 Monitoring for gas bubble trauma (GBT) will continue (where/when applicable).

-Normal index sampling may resume when daily average temperatures are ≤ 68.0°F.
+Normal index sampling may resume when the instantaneous sample/holding temperature taken within the juvenile fish facility between 0630 and 0700 is ≤ 67.5°F.

 If there is a research need to sample at temperatures >68.0F, the Corps District POC will initiate coordination with FPOM.